How to setup a Blue Yeti microphone

-The headphones will help you check the playback volume and output volume so you know what’ll work best for your audience.
+The headphones will help you check the playback and output volumes, so you know what’ll work best for your audience.
 Practically, you’ll be one step ahead.

-Also, you will know if the pop filter is doing its job, et cetera, et cetera.
+Also, you will know if the pop filter is doing its job.
 So, a test recording is your best friend in this case.

-So, my friend gamers, if you wondered whether the Blue Yeti is all worth it and whether it does the job, I believe I helped you draw the right conclusion – it is and it does.
+So, my friend gamers, if you wondered whether the Blue Yeti is worth it and whether it does the job, I believe I helped you draw the right conclusion – it is, and it does.

-Most of all, I was happy to share with you how to set it for use generally and moreover, how to set it up for streaming, cause that’s why we’re here.
-Now, grab one Blue Yeti right now and give your audience memorable audio!
+Most of all, I was happy to share with you how to set it for use generally and how to set it up for live streaming cause that’s why we’re here.
+Now, grab one Blue Yeti and give your audience memorable audio!